 In 1997 during a trip to my grandparents' house, I found a cigar box of 80 mm negatives.
 Since I was taking a photography class at the time, I asked my grandmother if I could borrow the negatives.
 I printed hundreds of the prints in large format and used them as a catalyst for interviews with my grandparents and mother.

 I asked my family to write parts of their interview directly on the front of the photograph.
 These images and the handwritten text became the starting point for a extensive research project about the transition of three generations of women in my family illustrated by the photographs they took of their lives.

 I decided to rework some of these images into a book project.
 It's given me great joy to collate these images.
 I think this photographic memoir of place and generations is larger than one family or the place, the South, or time, the 1950s and 1960s.
 It is a common story one that not only represents the word connection but also physically displays one of my favorite quotes, "When an old man dies, a library burns to the ground."
 (African proverb)

-You can check out the ebook and paperback here.
+You can check out the paperback here.

 I have also published a children's book based on black and white photographs I took of my grandfather while I was in college.
 You can find the paperback of The Lazy Gardener here.